New & Used Volvo S60: In Depth

 GET A FREE PRICE QUOTE

-The Volvo S60 was redesigned in 2011 and the newest generation is significantly more attractive and stylish than the once boxy, square and indestructible Volvos of earlier years.
-It’s a luxurious mid-size sedan that’s the brand’s least expensive model for 2013.
+The Volvo S60 was redesigned in 2011 and the newest generation is significantly more stylish and attractive than the once boxy, square and indestructible Volvos of yesteryears.
+It’s a luxurious mid-size sedan that’s the brand’s most affordable model for 2013.

 For a more detailed look at the S60, including options, prices, and complete specifications, see our full review of the 2014 Volvo S60.

 The S60 competes with a trio of German luxury sedans--the Audi A4, BMW 3-Series, and Mercedes-Benz C Class--and arguably with the new Cadillac ATS, although we're not sure how many buyers actually cross-shop the brash American luxury brand and the sensible Swedish one.

 Like its competitors, the S60 is packed with features, though on the Volvo, they're skewed more toward safety than opulence.
 The host of advanced safety technology features includes active suspension dampers, a special cornering-traction control system, its CitySafe obstacle detection and automatic braking system, and a new pedestrian-detection function as well.

 The S60's more aggressive, fashion-forward design still manages to keep the visual identity of a Volvo.
 Inside, the new S60 is lavish in terms of its driver-oriented details--especially the ultra-cool floating center stack.
 Four adults can sit comfortably, with a fifth passenger in the back if everyone's friendly.
 The rear seat splits 40/60 and the trunk opening is much larger than that of the first-generation S60.
 A new infotainment system, with information from the audio unit, navigation system, mobile phone and other functions presented on a five- or seven-inch color screen at the top of the center console, keeps driver informed and passengers entertained.